 updating the drawer pulls

-I found these fantastic drawer pulls in a little shop in Campbell River.
+I found these fantastic drawer knobs in a little shop in Campbell River.

 They go by various names like, “monkey fist”, “sailor’s knot”, or “nautical knots”.
 Take your pick.
 I really loved them when I saw them and lots of guests comment on them.
 Then I was watching Sarah Richardson’s latest show and she used them so I knew I was onto something!